davebowlin/Initiative-Tracker/README.md

  Written in Microsoft C#

  For Windows-based computers

+ ## Working Features:
+ - Save tracker lists to file

- ## Adding these features:
+ ## TODO:
- - Ability to save, load tracker data
+ - Ability load tracker data
  - Button to create new tracker
  - Reset button to set all to waiting
  - Updated colors for easier viewing
  - GitHub link

- ## THESE NEW FEATURES DO NOT YET FUNCTION
+ ## TODO LIST FEATURES DO NOT YET FUNCTION